Alex Kirilloff Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.54 team ERA that ranks 23rd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.45).

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (85 total, 1.2 per game).
+- Tigers pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Olson (0-2) gets the start for the Tigers, his third of the season.

-- The right-hander last pitched on Wednesday against the Atlanta Braves, when he tossed 3 1/3 innings, allowing six earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.